SarahSaadain/aDNA_Project_Data/Drosi_NHM_2024/resources/run _genome_delta.md

 * Continue running even if the terminal is closed (`nohup`)
 * Save all standard output and errors to a log file (`run_<species>.log`)

-Let me know if you want this wrapped into a single script to launch all five jobs at once.

 ### **Dbus**

 ```bash